 The top design uses a spring, which you can purchase quite inexpensively from eBay.
 The design below does not use a spring but does require more prep work .

 Another staple of the school woodwork department.
 This is a solid project that gets students to use a range of hand tools.
-You can get access to my plans for this project for $10 here.

 A quick one but a good one if you have a couple of lathes in your classroom your happy to let students use.
 The kits are quite comprehensive so there isn’t much prep required from the teacher.

 If you are wanting to build any of the above projects with your students then I do sell plans for them.
 You can see the plans I have already done here, although if I haven’t got what you want then contact me here and let me know so i can make them.